Run surveys. Get insights. Unlock growth.

 Surveys can include complex question designs, for example, by using question logic, which can help delve deeper into the respondents' reasoning.

-💡For example, Medscape used email surveys to test its hypothesis regarding a potential development in the brand’s content base.
 It was complex research, but it was managed with an unmoderated survey and specially designed survey logic that first tested whether the participants were properly prepared to take part in the survey research.

 10. Ease of analysis

-Moreover, you can categorize your qualitative feedback with Insights Hub and ask additional questions to a conversational chat-based Research Assistant that will draw answers from the available feedback.
+Moreover, you can categorize your qualitative feedback with Insights Hub and ask additional questions to a chat-based Research Assistant that will draw answers from the available feedback.

-How to choose the right survey method
+How to choose the right survey method?

 When deciding on the best survey method for your needs, take into account the following factors:

-• Research Objectives: Clearly define what you want to achieve with your survey.
-Different goals require different survey approaches.
+Clearly define what you want to achieve with your survey.
+Different goals require different survey approaches.For example, you will use a different survey design and distribution methods for a recurrent relational NPS survey and for a brand awareness survey.

-• Time Availability: Choose a method that fits within your timeline.
+Choose a method that fits within your timeline.
 Online surveys provide quicker results than traditional mail surveys.

-What formats can research surveys take?
+What types can research surveys take?

 Surveys can be distributed through various channels, each with its own set of advantages.
-Understanding the different types of survey methods based on distribution can help you select the most effective approach for your research needs.
-Let's explore the types of surveys based on how you distribute them.
+Understanding the different types of survey distribution methods can help you select the most effective approach for your research needs.

 Email surveys

 Email surveys are sent directly to participants' inboxes.
-This method is highly targeted, reaching individuals who have already engaged with your brand or service.
-It is convenient for recipients, allowing them to respond at their leisure.
+It is convenient for recipients, allowing them to respond whenever they want.

 In-product surveys

 In-product surveys are embedded directly within your service or application.
-They capture feedback at the moment of user interaction, which can lead to more accurate and actionable insights.
+They capture customer feedback at the moment of user interaction, which can lead to more accurate and actionable insights.

 Website surveys

-Website surveys are a type of online surveys that can take the form of pop-ups, sidebar forms, or embedded questionnaires on a webpage.
-They are useful for capturing the opinions of site visitors in real-time, providing insights into user experience and satisfaction.
+Website surveys are a type of online surveys that can take the form of pop-ups, website widgets, or embedded questionnaires on a webpage.

 Link surveys

-Surveys distributed via a link can be shared across multiple platforms, including social media, SMS, or digital workspaces.
 This online survey method offers flexibility in reaching a wider audience and can be used to gather a diverse range of responses.
+It's important to track which platforms get the best response rates to optimize future survey distributions.

-Mobile surveys
+Mobile app surveys

 With mobile surveys, you can easily collect in-app feedback.
 They should be brief and optimized for mobile interfaces to fit smaller screens and on-the-go lifestyles.